JemRF/RF-Documentation/pages/sgateway/sgw-mqtt.md

 }

 ## Custom Device Id
-A special feature of the Smart Gateway allows for changing the Device Id.<br />
+A special feature of the Smart Gateway allows for changing the Device Id and impersonate another Gateway.\
+The Device Id is the **Name** shown in the upper right of each web page.
+It is used as part of the MQTT subscribe reference for the Gateway to know which gateway sent the data.
+The default value is presented in the **MQTT Custom DeiceId** field.\
-By changing the device Id, it allows replacing an existing Gateway and being able to set the new Gateway to the same Device Id.
+Changing the **MATT Custom DeviceId** value, allows replacing an existing Gateway without the receiving system having to be changed.\
-<br />The result is the MQTT subscribe reference remains the same for data archiving even with a different physical hardware device.<br />
+The result is the MQTT subscribe reference remains the same for data archiving even with a different physical hardware device.\
-To change the Device Id, you must first disable MQTT to clear address cashing, then Enable the change option as shown in Figure 2.

 {% include note.html content="
 For making andy changes to the MQTT settings, it is best to Disable MQTT before making changes."%}

+The  **MQTT Custom DeviceId** field is disabled to prevent accidental changes.
+To enable the field, click the **Allow Custom Device Id** drop-down menu and select **Enable**, as shown in Figure 2.

 <img src="images/sgw-mqtt-customId.png" width="425"/>